 Phare de la Teignouse, Maritime lighthouse in Quiberon Bay, France

-Phare de la Teignouse is a white lighthouse standing on a rocky reef in Quiberon Bay off the coast of Brittany.
-The structure features a cylindrical tower with a cone-shaped base and a lantern room at the top, rising approximately 16 meters above sea level.
+Phare de la Teignouse is a white cylindrical lighthouse built on an isolated rocky reef in Quiberon Bay, off the coast of Brittany.
+The tower sits on a cone-shaped base and rises about 54 feet (16 meters) to a lantern room at the top.

 The community of curious travelers